In an open project, click Reports on the Author toolbar.

 Tip: You can also launch topic list by choosing View > Topic List.

 The Topic List report displays the list of topics in a project.
-For each topic, you can view the filename, title, status, author, and the Table of Contents it belongs to.
+For each topic, you can view the filename, title, status, author, notes, and the Table of Contents it belongs to.
 You can view the folder containing the topic, the condition tags applied to a topic and its content, the style sheets and master pages used in a topic, the See Also component if added to a topic, and the last modified date and time.
 You can also view if a topic has index keywords associated with it and if the topic is included in search.

 For individual topics or multiple selected topics, you can use the context menu to edit (click Edit) and delete topics (click Delete), and configure topic properties (click Properties).
 The Properties panel shows the number of topics present in the topic list; you can use this information while filtering specific topics.
 You can also create a duplicate of an individual topic (click Duplicate) and locate a topic in a specific Table of Contents (click Locate in TOC).